Summer Squash - Sunburst F1 5 seeds

 Summer squash sunburst is an F1 hybrid variety.
 The vigorous plants produce plenty of yellow skinned, scallop edged fruits.
 Excellent for baby fruit and standard size production.

-Growing squash in your home garden is easy.
+Just as easy to germinate as courgette seeds and growing squash in your home garden is easy.
 A few seeds and the right growing conditions can provide you with fresh squash from early spring until the first frost of fall.
 If you plant winter squash in your home garden, you’ll be able to enjoy the flavor of fresh squash all winter with a couple of simple storage tricks.
 Use these tips to help you grow enough squash from seeds to keep your family and your neighbors well-supplied with this versatile vegetable.

 Squash does best when it is grown in a location that provides the plants with shade from the hot afternoon sun.
 Select a planting location that is on the east side of taller garden plants, like corn or tomatoes, so the plants will have a reprieve from the scorching afternoon sun.